MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/pidnamerightsmanagementlicense-canonical-property.md

 ## Remarks

-If the property is present on a rights-managed e-mail message, the first value of this multiple binary property must contain the ZLIB (as specified in [RFC1950]) compressed use license for the rights-managed e-mail message.
+If the property is present on a rights-managed email message, the first value of this multiple binary property must contain the ZLIB (as specified in [RFC1950]) compressed use license for the rights-managed email message.

 ## Related resources